M-Husnain-Ali/Dice-Counter-Machine/README.md

 - **Incorrect Counts**: Verify input signal timing and connections
 - **System Reset**: Use the manual reset switch if counting errors occur
 - **Display Flickering**: Check power supply stability
+- **Circuit Simulation Issues**:
+  - Ensure LogicWorks is properly installed
+  - Check for any missing component libraries
+  - Verify all connections in the simulation

 ## 🤝 Contributing